Arkansas State University

 Among Arkansas State’s notable alumni are Army Intelligence Officer George K. Sisler, former Governor of Arkansas Mickey Beebe, [...]

 [...]
 American contemporary poet Miller Williams, professional football player Fred Barnett, and former Miss American and TV anchor Debbye Turner, to name a few.

-Besides A-State’s popularity, international students should know that they have been traditionally welcome on campus and in the community and are appreciated for their diverse contributions to the school.
-Arkansas State is small enough to guarantee that international students feel like part of a very big family, but large enough to provide a complete university experience.
+Besides A-State’s popularity, international students should know that they have been traditionally welcomed on campus and in the community, and are appreciated for their diverse contributions to the school.
+Arkansas State is small enough to guarantee that international students feel part of a very big family, but large enough to provide a complete university experience.
 Studying internationally can be a little scary at the beginning, but the staff at A-State is there to make sure all international students feel at home.

 Established in 1909, Arkansas State meets the challenges of operating as a destination university for more than 14,000 students through the combination of top of the line research with a well-known tradition of instruction that is friendly and approachable for both domestic and overseas students.
 Arkansas State is the second largest university in the state, a doctoral-level national school offering more than 150 degrees areas of study, including a broad online program, and a diverse student body from across the nation and the world: all things an international student needs to consider when planning on studying abroad.

 A-State is proud to be the economic and cultural engine of the Northeast of the state as it holds public and also private partnerships including hosting the New York Institute of Technology College of Osteopathic Medicine -a proud key point considering that is Arkansas’ first osteopathic medical school-, the creation of Mexico’s first American-style university with ASUCQ in Queretaro, and working with O’Reilly Management for the Red Wolf Convention Center and Embassy Suites, all prestigious entities.